Sara0112/cse15l-lab-reports/lab-report-3.md

 ####Examples 3:
 Find the files contains "CH", including both capital and small letters, in the folder technical.
-The result is returning the path of the file with the name contains "CH", including both capital and small letters, in the folder technical.
+The result is returning the path of the files with the name contains "CH", including both capital and small letters, in the folder technical.
 Same as expected.

 ```
 find technical -iname "CH*"